jsmith982004/trial/README.md

 ### File 14: `backend/catalogue_mgmt_service/src/jobs/geoCatalog.job.js`

 **Why the code is there & What it is doing:**
-This file defines the robust background cron job scheduler powered by `node-cron`.
-Designed to execute nightly at 2:00 AM IST, it serves as the automated heart of the catalog system.
-The job follows a highly resilient "Progressive Pipeline" architecture: it first builds all Pincode catalogs, then aggregates those into City catalogs, then into State catalogs, and finally into a global Country catalog.
-Crucially, it processes regions sequentially and enforces an intentional delay (`GEO_CRON_PINCODE_DELAY_MS`) between API calls to prevent tripping Google Gemini rate limits.
-The entire routine is wrapped in granular `try/catch` blocks, guaranteeing that if a single pincode fails to generate (due to network timeout or data corruption), the job logs the error and gracefully continues processing the remaining thousands of regions without terminating.
+- **Purpose:** Defines the automated background cron scheduler powered by `node-cron`, set to run nightly at 2:00 AM IST.
+- **Architecture:** Executes a resilient "Progressive Pipeline" that sequentially builds catalogs from Pincode up to Country level.
+- **Fault Tolerance:** Enforces intentional delays (`GEO_CRON_PINCODE_DELAY_MS`) to prevent API throttling and wraps execution in granular `try/catch` blocks so failures in single regions do not halt the entire process.

 **The Full Code:**
 ```js